entigolabs/entigo-infralib-agent/README.md

 or

 Oracle Cloud user with compartment manage access.
 Credentials are resolved ambiently like the `oci` CLI: a resource principal when running in-container, otherwise the OCI configuration (`~/.oci/config`, `OCI_CONFIG_FILE`, or config env vars).
-The first local run must use an API-key or session-token profile: it seeds both the Object Storage credentials used by the terraform state backend and the hosted DevOps build-spec repository (a one-time git push).
-If that git push fails with a 401 on an identity-domain tenancy, set `ORACLE_GIT_USERNAME` to the correct `<tenancy>/<domain>/<username>` form.
-Subsequent in-container runs reuse the seeded resources.
+The first local run must use an API-key or session-token profile with user-management permissions: it seeds a dedicated agent service account that owns the Object Storage credentials used by the terraform state backend and the auth token used to git-push the hosted DevOps build-spec repository (a one-time push).
+The git username is derived automatically as `<tenancy-name>/<prefix>-infralib-agent`; identity-domain tenancies, which require a domain-qualified username (`<tenancy>/<domain>/<login>`), are not yet auto-detected.
+Subsequent in-container runs (resource principal) reuse the seeded resources and need only read access to the Vault.

 ## Compiling Source